s809/noisecord/docs/noisecord.messagehandleroptions.prefix.md

 When it's a map: - Its key must be a guild ID, or `null` for default prefix; - If `null` key is not present, commands outside specified guilds will be ignored.

-A function can be passed if there's a need for custom processing.

 **Signature:**

 ```typescript